cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          specified, or stdout when input is stdin.
 Use "-" to force stdout output.
   -l, --log [LOG]        Output file to receive compiler messages; uses input  file  with .log extension when no file is
                          specified.
+  --file-references {path,uri,windows-uri}
+                         specifies the format in which a reference to a  location  in a source file is output on console and into the log
   -a, --append FILE [FILE ...]
                          Additional Mindcode source file to  be  compiled  along  with  the  input file.
 Such additional files may contain common functions.
 More  than  one  file  may  be  added this way.
 The excerpt argument isn't applied to additional files.

-input/output options:
-  --file-references {path,uri,windows-uri}
-                         specifies the format in which a reference to a  location  in a source file is output on console and into the log

-environment options:
+Environment options:
   Options to specify the target environment for the  code  being  compiled.
-This includes the Mindustry version, as well as some specific processor features that may or may not be used.
+This includes the Mindustry version, as well as prescribing which specific processor features may or may not be used.

   -t, --target {6,6.0,7,7w,7.0,7.0w,7.1,7.1w,8,8w,8.0,8.0w,8.1,8.1w}
                          selects target processor version and edition (a 'w' suffix specifies the world processor)